CONP-PCNO/conp-dataset/tests/README.md

 ## Life of a Dataset Test

-This section describe the different steps a dataset test will perform to validate the proper functioning of datasets.
+This section describes the different steps a dataset test will perform to validate the proper functioning of datasets.

 ### Test creation

 At the start of the test job, the `template.py` file is used to generate a test file for each dataset.
-Changes made to a dataset should not influence the behavior of other datasets while changes to the test suite potentially impacts every datasets.
+Changes made to a dataset should not influence the behavior of other datasets while changes to the test suite potentially impacts every dataset.
 To solve this, the test suite will start by retrieving all files modified during a pull request.
 Then, it will only test on the minimal set of datasets.
 This strategy aims at saving computing resources as well as time.

-To select wether a dataset should be tested or not, we follow this heuristic:
+To select whether a dataset should be tested or not, we follow this heuristic:

 1. File modified is **not** part of a dataset:
-   - is part of a whitelist (see below), then **ignore**.
+   - is part of a whitelist (see below), then **ignore**;
    - otherwise, **full rerun** of the test suite.
 2. File is part of a dataset, then **partial rerun** test for this dataset.